 Step 2) Click "iPhone and Android apps" to email yourself a download link and key.
 Available for iPhone and iPad.

 DynaMed Plus is a next-generation clinical reference resource useful for getting answers to clinical questions quickly and easily.
 Content is written and reviewed by a team of physicians who synthesize the evidence and provide objective analysis.
 For easy mobile access simply bookmark this link for Dynamed Plus on your device and login with your Queen's Netid and password when prompted.
 You can also download the app from the app store.
+Be sure to do this when on campus.

 Isabel is trusted by clinicians worldwide to help broaden their differential.
 Step 1) From the device go to: https://www.isabelhealthcare.com and save the shortcut to your home screen.